Most of us believe that if we have health insurance, we are protected from huge medical bills if we ever get injured.

 Speak with an Illinois Auto Accident Attorney

 If you have sustained injuries as a result of someone else’s mistake, you may be able to file a civil claim and recover your losses including medical bills.
 In addition to hospital costs, you can also recover the costs of follow-up care, occupational therapy and rehabilitation, surgeon’s fees, lost wages, and pain and suffering.
-Seek legal help from a Illinois auto accident attorney from Willens Injury Law Offices.
+Seek legal help from a Illinois auto accident attorney from Willens & Baez.
 We will calculate the value of your claim and make sure that you get the compensation that you deserve.
 For a free consultation, call us at (312) 957-4166.